tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/数据迁移/第三方云存储数据迁移至 COS_intl_en.md

 #### Tips

-During data migration, how fast the data source can be read depends on the network connection, and selecting a higher QPS concurrency value during file migration job creation helps speed up the migration.
+During data migration, how fast the data source can be read depends on the network connection, and selecting a higher QPS concurrency value during file migration task creation helps speed up the migration.

 <span id=cos>